skye789/ComputationalMRI/README.md

 Reference
 ---
 The principle of each pethod can refer to : https://mriquestions.com/index.html
-A good MRI tutorial(videos) in chinese: https://www.ym.edu.tw/~cflu/CFLu_course_mriprinp.html
-The basic about MRI(pdf): https://www.cis.rit.edu/htbooks/mri/inside.htm
+A good MRI tutorial(videos) in chinese by Chia-Feng Lu(盧家鋒): http://cflu.lab.nycu.edu.tw/CFLu_links.html The basic about MRI(pdf): https://www.cis.rit.edu/htbooks/mri/inside.htm